The Suckless From Scratch Project

 2.1.
 Getting Ready…

-you'll need to get your disk ready and format your partitions in order to begin with the installation. in this document i'll be using ext2 and i'll disable some of its features to make it as simple of a modern file system as possible. this is for the project's sake, i'll try to keep everything as simple as possible but of course if you are concerned of the safety of your files you can use ext4, ffs or whatever other file system of choice. you could even get this thing working on zfs with enough effort. note that this project is only about building a suckless compliant, linux based system from scratch, it only contains the basic software that you need to get a very simple system working. it really isn't about hardening or making a secure system, obviouslly you can, but if there's some special option for making some program less vulnerable or more secure against some sort of attack i won't explain it here. in fact, i will more likely disable those options and build only and just only what i need to get the system working, and nothing else really. which is way, way less than what linux from scratch requires for its core system. in any case, always remember that this is just a guide, and you are the only one up to decide what you do and don't want in your system, the resulting system will be yours and you can do whatever you want whith it. your rules!!
+you'll need to get your disk ready and format your partitions in order to begin with the installation. in this document i'll be using ext2 and i'll disable some of its features to make it as simple of a modern file system as possible. this is for the project's sake, i'll try to keep everything as simple as possible, but of course if you are concerned of the safety of your files you can use ext4, ffs or whatever other file system of choice; you could even get this thing working on zfs with enough effort. note that this project is only about building a suckless compliant, linux based system from scratch, it only contains the basic software that you need to get a very simple system working. it really isn't about hardening or making a secure system, obviously you can, but if there's some special option for making some program less vulnerable or more secure against some sort of attack i won't explain it here- in fact, i will more likely disable those options and build only, and just only what's necessary to get the bare system working -nothing else really- which is way, way less than what linux from scratch requires for its core system to be functional. in any case, always remember that this is just a guide, and you are the only one up to decide what you do and don't want in your system, the resulting system will be yours and you can do whatever you want with it. your rules!!

-you'll need this script for downloading the sources:
+you'll need the following script for downloading the sources:

 Sources Script